ayeenp/rljclub.github.io/content/posts/three-dogmas-of-reinforcement-learning/index.md

 ![standard rl vs continual rl](standard_continual_rl.png#center)

-The author introduces the following book
+The authors introduce the book "Finite and Infinite Games",

 ![Finite and Infinite Games](book2.jpg#center)

-And the idea of Finite and Infinite Games by the following quote from the book
+And the concept of Finite and Infinite Games is summarized in the following quote,

 > There are at least two kinds of games, One could be called finite; the other infinite.
 A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.